Every Thursday throughout this ongoing coronavirus pandemic, we’re switching to online activities for our improv community.

 Viewers will have the option to support the drop-in by donating – if people enjoy the project, and want to see more, we may be able to run multiple videos a week!
 The videos are completely FREE to everyone, but you can support if you’d like to.

-Based on the success of our first video workshop, we want to seize this opportunity to support the improv scene in Nottingham, the UK, and around the world.
-We’re therefore taking the £30 we would normally spend on room hire on a Thursday evening to pay improvisers from Nottingham and beyond to lead a virtual drop-in!
+We’re seizing this opportunity to support the improv scene in Nottingham, the UK, and around the world.
+Instead of spending £30 each week on room hire, we’re paying improvisers from Nottingham and beyond to lead a virtual drop-in!

 What we’re looking for: ten to twenty-minute videos offering a combination of fun and engaging warm-ups, exercises, games, tips and techniques to develop and practice general or specific improv skills.